Chicago Backflow Testing

 To prevent this, backflow prevention devices are installed on water lines.
 During a professional test, our licensed technicians:

-• Ensure the device is clear of debris
+• Ensure the device is clear of debris.
+If it is not, the inspector will clean components thoroughly.

 Chicago requires these devices to be tested annually by a licensed backflow tester, and results must be submitted to the city to maintain compliance.